markusunger/200_OK_admin/case-study.md

 ![diagram showing possible backend systems with varying levels of complexity and user control](/public/images/services_comparison_table.png)

 Relying on bare-metal deployment is at the root of the abstraction level, as are offerings in the Infrastructure-as-a-Service (IaaS) space.
 Both put the responsibility of dealing with an applications operating system and code into the hands of a developer.
-A Platform-as-a-Service (PaaS) instead abstracts away another layer: it manages all tasks related to an applications' deployment, letting the developer control only the application code itself.
+A Platform-as-a-Service (PaaS) instead abstracts away one layer: it now manages all tasks related to an applications' deployment, letting the developer control only the application code itself.

 At the highest layer of abstraction stands the Backend-as-a-Service (BaaS) which also manages any backend functionality, exposing only a defined set of interactions with it.
-An application developer's responsibility is now limited to the frontend part only with its lower barrier for deployment.
+An application developer's responsibility is now limited to the application's frontend part.
 An example of a popular BaaS offering is Google Firebase which provides a Software Development Kit (SDK) to facilitate access to its different backend features like a data store, authentication services or analytics.
 The tradeoff made for this reduced responsibility is a significant vendor lock-in effect and non-transferrable knowledge to using such an offering.

 _200 OK_ falls right between the PaaS and BaaS definitions.
-By providing a backend with a predefined yet long-established architecture (in the form of _REST_) _200 OK_ holds a few unique advantages over a more complex BaaS like Google's Firebase or Amazon Amplify.
+By providing a backend with a long-established architecture style (in the form of _REST_) _200 OK_ holds a few unique advantages over a more complex BaaS like Google's Firebase or Amazon Amplify.
 Those services are closed-source platforms whose features are determined completely by the provider itself.
 Implementation details are mostly hidden behind the respective SDK's interface.
-BaaS services also come with a certain learning curve: features require knowledge of the SDK and integration into the provider's ecosystem means that skills are rarely transferable between providers.
-Plus, the additional learning curve of how to use the BaaS is determined by the quality of its documentation and the complexity of its API.
+BaaS services therefore come with a certain learning curve: Features require knowledge of the SDK, and tightly integrating that functionality  means that skills with such a BaaS are rarely transferable between vendors.

 In contrast, _200 OK_ provides a feature set focused on the pure data storage and management functionality.
 It also closely follows the popular REST (_Representational State Transfer_) architecture model for providing a simple but powerful interface that is in wide use across the web development world.
 It retains the general benefits of abstraction that a BaaS offers but has greatly reduced setup times and requires almost no prerequisite user knowledge.
 Plus, REST is fundamentally implementation-agnostic, meaning that there is no reliance on client libraries or SDKs.
-As long as there is support for making HTTP requests (which is almost universally possible in any language), any RESTful interface is fully useable.
+As long as there is support for making HTTP requests (which is almost universally possible in any language, either through the standard library or additional third-party packages), a _200 OK_ API is fully useable.

 ## Providing a REST interface

-The original REST architecture specification [1] layed out guiding principles for an interface to provide interoperability between networked computers:
+The original REST architecture specification by Roy Fielding[1] layed out guiding principles for an interface to provide interoperability between networked computers:

 - a uniform interface for
 - a client-server architecture that is